(l-r) Liz Bessette, RN, Carol Bush, RN, Jennifer Gray, RN

 "Lynn was instrumental in guiding us through my husband's treatment plan," says Polly Pearce, wife of Stephen.
 "She helped us with everything from his second opinion appointment to recommendations on hotels and maps and directions at KU Cancer Center.
 Lynn has also been available for questions now that my husband is back home and getting his follow-up care with Dr. Ahmed in Salina."

 KU Cancer Center has a growing team of navigators headed by Teri Banman, RN, BSN, OCN and includes Austin and Jennifer Gray, RN and a current graduate student at the KU School of Nursing.

 "As a navigator," explains Gray, "I put many of the things I've learned both on the job and in school to use every day."

 Gray is one of 11 navigators at KU Cancer Center.
 "We've gone from one navigator to nearly a dozen in less than three years," says Banman.
 "I wouldn't be surprised to see our team expand further, as the Cancer Center treats increasing numbers of patients."

 KU Cancer Center records show that, since hiring navigators, patients no-show rates have dropped from 18% to 5% and palliative care outpatient visits have doubled.

 Based on outcomes like these, it's not surprising that patient navigators who help consumers work their way through insurance options -- like Ward at Via-Christi, Wichita -- are a critical component of the Affordable Care Act

-The expansion of navigators in the region and the increasingly important role they play in cancer treatment are evidence of how valuable navigators have become to health care in Kansas.
+The growing number of navigators in the region and the expanding role navigators play in cancer treatment are evidence of how valuable navigators have become to health care in Kansas.
 As far as the value they hold for patients is concerned, perhaps Pearce's wife, Polly, explains it best.